mnaamani/otr4-em/README.md

 # OTR4-em - Off-the-Record Messaging [emscripten]

-This module exposes a simple evented API which wraps around libotr4.0.0 compiled to javascript using the emscripten compiler.
+This module exposes a simple event emitting API which wraps around libotr4.1.0 compiled to javascript using the emscripten compiler.

 You can install the module directly from npm registry: